 Homeowner Tips: To deter termites, eliminate earth to wood contact and avoid moisture accumulation near your home or structures’ foundation.
 Since termites can cause such extensive damage, raising homeowner awareness around the need for proactive protection for their homes is critical to prevent costly repairs.

-The experts at Conner’s Termite & Pest Control agree that a proactive approach is the first step any homeowner can take to prevent pest issues.
+The experts at Ehrlich Pest Control, formerly Connor's agree that a proactive approach is the first step any homeowner can take to prevent pest issues.
 With these 2020 pest predictions in mind, take time to evaluate your current pest control plan and ensure that you have the protection you need to protect yourself and your family from pests in 2020.

 6 Pests to Look Out For in 2020 in Virginia